 The Academy Trust has prepared this policy on actions to be taken in case of an influenza pandemic.

 The policy will be reviewed biannually in Spring Term.

-Governors delegated the decision to close the school to the headteacher - on January $15^{th}$ 2007.
-This decision is delegated to the Executive and Associate Headteachers from $1^{st}$ February 2013.
+Governors delegated the decision to close the trust schools to the Executive head teacher - on 1^{st} February 2013.

 Headteacher to follow Government and Local Authority advice: -